guedou/bam/README.md

 # BGP Atlas Monitor

-The BGP Atlas Monitor (BAM) was developped during the RIPE Atlas Hackathon 2015 in Amsterdam.
+The BGP Atlas Monitor (BAM) was developed during the RIPE Atlas Hackathon 2015 in Amsterdam.
 BAM goals are to display, in real time, informations that are useful for network operators such as prefixes visibility as seen from RIS, or ping delays as seen fron the RIPE Atlas probes.

+Currently, you can provide an AS number to BAM.
+It will retrieve your IPv4 and IPv6 prefixes from RIPE stat, and display their visibilities from RIS.
+It also shows a map of the probes in your network, as well as a map displaying prefixes visibility from the RIS collectors.

+Command line tools are also available in order to manipulating ASes information.

 The BAM team
   Guillaume Valadon